nickpeck/pymotion/README.md

 The web ui is extremely simple, but sufficient given that I might often want to access quickly via a VPN/cellphone.

 ## Usage
-For portability this is intended to be distributed via Docker image.
+For portability this is intended to be distributed via a Docker image.
 To build:
 ~~~
 docker build -t pymotion .
 ~~~